-As a financial analyst, the STDEV.P function can be useful in calculating deviations in revenue.
+As a financial analyst, the STDEV.P function can be useful in, for example, calculating deviations in revenue.
 Portfolio managers often use standard deviation to measure and keep track of their portfolios’ risks.

 The STDEV.P function uses the following arguments:

-- Number1 (required argument) – It is the first number argument that corresponds to a population.
+Number1 (required argument) – This is the first number argument that corresponds to a population.

-- Number2 (required argument) – It is a number argument that corresponds to the population.
+Number2 (required argument) – This is another number argument that corresponds to the population.

-- The function is used when we want to calculate the standard deviation for a sample of a population.
-If we are calculating the standard deviation of an entire population, we need to use the STDEVP function or the STDEV.P function.
+The function is used when we want to calculate the standard deviation for a whole population.
+If we are calculating the standard deviation of a sample of a population, we need to use the STDEV.S function.

 How to use the STDEV.P Function in Excel?